Introduction to withdrawing pensions

 We use an imaginary client, ‘David’, and take him through his pension income choices, exploring some common situations.
 We have used a pension fund valued at £300,000 to show the calculations below.
 In each situation, David is assumed to have different needs, which highlight why he might use each of the scenarios.
 David is aged over 55, so he can access his pensions flexibly.

 Any tax you pay on your pension income is only part of the story.
-There are many other points that need to be covered when taking pension income.
+There are many other points of financial planning that need to be covered when taking pension income.
 Speak to us for a full assessment of your circumstances.

 How pensions have changed